faizalrub-datastax/pgvector-vector-search-psql/README.md

   2 | [4,5,6]
 (3 rows)

+Get rows within a certain distance

 `vectorpgsqldb=> SELECT * FROM items WHERE embedding <-> '[3,1,2]' < 5;`
  id | embedding
 ----+-----------
   3 | [1,2,3]
   1 | [1,2,3]
 (2 rows)

+Get the distance

 `vectorpgsqldb=> SELECT embedding <-> '[3,1,2]' AS distance FROM items;`
      distance